Computing isogenies from modular equations in genus two: Computing the isogeny from its tangent map

 \subsection{General strategy}

-Assume that we are given the tangent map~$d\isog$ of a separable isogeny $\isog\from A \to A'$ of principally polarized abelian varieties of dimension~$g$ defined over a field~$k$.
-In general, the task of \emph{computing~$\isog$ explicitly} may be specified as follows: given models of~$A$ and~$A'$, that is given very ample line bundles~$\pol_A$ and~$\pol_{A'}$ on~$A$ and~$A'$ and a choice of global sections~$(a_i)$ (resp.~$(a'_j)$) which give a projective embedding of~$A$ (resp.~$A'$), express the functions~$\isog^\ast a'_j$ on~$A$ as rational fractions in terms the coordinates~$(a_i)$.
+In general, the task of computing~$\isog$ may be specified as follows: given models of~$A$ and~$A'$, that is given very ample line bundles~$\pol_A$ and~$\pol_{A'}$ on~$A$ and~$A'$ and a choice of global sections~$(a_i)$ (resp.~$(a'_j)$) which give a projective embedding of~$A$ (resp.~$A'$), express the functions~$\isog^\ast a'_j$ on~$A$ as rational fractions in terms of the coordinates~$(a_i)$.

-One method to determine~$\isog$ given~$d\isog$ is to work over the formal groups of~$A$ and $A'$.
-Let $x_1, \ldots, x_g$ be uniformizers at $0_A$, and let $y_1, \ldots, y_g$ be uniformizers at $0_{A'}$.
-Knowing the map $d\isog$ allows us to express the differential form~$\isog^\ast dy_j$ in term of the differential forms~$dx_i$ on~$A$, so the functions~$\isog^\ast a'_j$ satisfy a differential system.
-A possible strategy to solve this differential system is to use a multivariate Newton algorithm, possibly over an extension of the formal group.
-If this algorithm is successful, we recover the functions~$\isog^\ast a'_j$ as power series in $k[[x_1, \ldots, x_g]]$ up to some precision.
-The next step is to use multivariate rational reconstruction to obtain~$\isog$ as a rational map.
-In order for the rational reconstruction algorithm to succeed, the power series precision must be large enough with respect to the degrees of the result in the variables~$(a_i)$.
-These degrees can be estimated from the intersection degree of $\isog^\ast\pol_{A'}$ and~$\pol_A$, or alternatively from the intersection degree of $\isog_\ast\pol_A$ and~$\pol_{A'}$.
+One method to determine~$\isog$ from~$d\isog$ is to work with formal groups.
+Let $x_1, \ldots, x_g$ be local uniformizers at $0_A$.
+Knowing $d\isog$ allows us to write a differential system satisfied by the functions~$\isog^\ast a'_j$, and we can attempt to solve it with a multivariate Newton algorithm.
+Upon success, we recover the functions~$\isog^\ast a'_j$ as power series in~$k[[x_1, \ldots, x_g]]$ up to some precision.
+The next step is to use a multivariate rational reconstruction algorithm to obtain~$\isog$ as a rational map, assuming that the power series precision is large enough compared to the degrees of the functions~$\isog^\ast a'_j$ in the variables~$(a_i)$.
+For the whole method to work,~$\isog$ must be completely determined by its tangent map.
+This will be the case when $\chr k$ is large with respect to the degree of~$\isog$.
+In practice, Newton iterations fail to reach sufficiently high power series precision if $\chr k$ is too small, hence the bound~$8\ell+1$ in~\cref{thm:main}.

-This strategy to compute~$\isog$ is not new: the idea of using a differential equation to compute isogenies in genus~$1$ appears in \cite{elkies_EllipticModularCurves1998}, and \cite{bostan_FastAlgorithmsComputing2008} uses a Newton algorithm to solve this differential equation.
-To the best of our knowledge, the first article to extend these ideas to genus~$2$ is \cite{couveignes_ComputingFunctionsJacobians2015}.
-The method is further extended to compute endomorphisms of Jacobians over a number field in \cite {costa_RigorousComputationEndomorphism2019}.
-In \cite[\S 6]{costa_RigorousComputationEndomorphism2019}, the endomorphism is represented as a divisorial correspondence; the interpolation of this divisor is done a bit differently, via linear algebra on Riemann--Roch spaces.

-A necessary condition for the whole method to work is that~$\isog$ be completely determined by its tangent map.
-In general, this will be the case when $\chr k$ is large with respect to the degree of~$\isog$.
-For instance, we have the following statement in the case of $\ell$-isogenies.